prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 **About**

-Allow clients to omit fields from one mutation's corresponding input type and infer the value of those fields from the resolver's params (args, context, info) at runtime when determining what to pass to Prisma Client JS.
+Allow clients to omit fields from one mutation's corresponding input type and infer the value of those fields from the resolver's params (args, context, info) at runtime when determining what to pass to Prisma Client.

 - `ComputedInputs` (`Record<string, ({ args, ctx, info }: MutationResolverParams) => unknown>`) [(full type here)](#computedinputs-type-details).

   Keys in the ComputedInputs object will be omitted from the mutation's corresponding input type.
-When resolving the mutation at runtime, each omitted key will be passed to Prisma Client JS based on the return value of that key's corresponding function in the ComputedInputs object when passed that resolver's parameters at runtime.
+When resolving the mutation at runtime, each omitted key will be passed to Prisma Client based on the return value of that key's corresponding function in the ComputedInputs object when passed that resolver's parameters at runtime.

 ##### GraphQL Schema Contributions